25 Things To Do Around Madarao & Where To Stay

 Located one hour to the north of Nagano City, Madarao is a small resort but one with a big reputation.
 Boasting an average annual snowfall of 13 metres, Madarao is known for its big powder bowls and fantastic tree runs.
 Whereas many Japanese resorts restrict and even ban going off-piste, Madarao actively encourages it, making it increasingly popular for keen powderhounds.
+On this page you will find the following information:

 The resort backs on to Tangram Ski Circus, connected by the top ‘Adventure Aisle’ run.
 Visitors can choose lift passes for either resort or an all-mountain pass covering both.
 Together, the two resorts make-up a solid ski area that will keep you entertained for a couple of days.
 Skiers and snowboarders looking for enough to keep themselves entertained for a longer period should consider combining their time at Madarao with visits to nearby Nozawa Onsen and Togari.